Frequently Asked Questions

-We are located in Somerville, Massachusetts and service all of New England.
-That being said, we LOVE to travel!
+Our studio is located in Somerville, Massachusetts and services most of New England without travel fees.
 If you want to get us on a project that is requires a plane or a long drive then all we ask is that you pay basic travel and lodging expenses.
-We are great at finding deals and do not charge a premium for this.
+Our grip van and passports are at the ready.

 What sort of equipment can be used on your drones?

 Please refer to the break down the specifics of each drone and camera in our Technology Page